mgdotdev/libRL/manuscript/paper.md

 M. G. and X. C. appreciate the support from the U.S. National Science Foundation (DMR-1609061), the School of Biological and Chemical Sciences at the University of Missouri−Kansas City, and the University of Missouri Research Board.
-They extend many thanks to [Kevin Appelbaum](https://github.com/kjappelbaum) and [Mathieu Doucet](https://github.com/mdoucet) for their participation in peer review.
+They also wish to extend many thanks to [Kevin Appelbaum](https://github.com/kjappelbaum) and [Mathieu Doucet](https://github.com/mdoucet) for their participation in peer review.